vplauzon/vplauzon.github.io/_posts/2020/3/2020-08-26-change-management-kusto.md

 ## Setup of a demo solution

 Here we're going to setup a simple solution in a database.
-In order to run the scripts, we recommend to create a separate database and run them in the context of that database.
+To run the scripts, we recommend creating a separate database and run them in the context of that database.
 This way, it is easy to delete the database altogether to cleanup.

 First, let's create a landing table.
 We suppose that table has data ingested into it in new real time, i.e. new data shows up every minute or less.